oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     * MUST NOT respond with a OK/200.
     * SHOULD respond with status code 400.
     * MAY respond with the 500 status code
-* but do not support the slpf:rule_number target type
+* but do not support the slpf:rule_number target type:
     * MUST NOT respond with a OK/200.
     * SHOULD respond with the 501 status code
     * SHOULD respond with ‘target not supported’ in the status text.